monilshah98/amur_leopard_dectector_and_dataset/README.md

 for the TesorFlow API and xml_to_csv.py is used to convert the xml files into one csv
 - a few jupyter notebooks: draw outline is used to plot some of the data and Amur_Leopard_Detection_Live_Tutorial is tutorial to test your model live using OpenCV.
++ train.record, test.record: are the input files for the TF object detection API
 ```

 Reference: [Dat Tran](https://github.com/datitran/raccoon_dataset).